-Did you hastily make some New Year’s personal finance resolutions this past December 31st, determined that this will be the year that you “get it done” (to paraphrase Larry the Cable Guy).
-Are you confident that you have chosen something that you can achieve and is it something you really want to do?
-If the answer is yes, I wish you luck and hope you have the “self control” to keep to the resolution, as I have rarely (if ever) been able to stick with my “promises to myself” in the New Year.
+Did you hastily make some New Year’s personal finance resolutions this past December 31st, determined that this will be the year that you “get it done” (to paraphrase Larry the Cable Guy)?
+Are you confident that you have chosen something that you can achieve, or do you want to do?
+If the answer is yes.
+I wish you luck and hope you have the “self-control” to keep to the resolution.
+I have rarely (if ever) been able to stick with my “promises to myself” in the New Year.

-Not sure what the New Year does to folks, I think it might have to do with the fact that they mortgaged their homes to pay for Christmas, but New Year Financial Resolutions seem to be particularly difficult to live up to (especially if you have already put yourself in the hole, with Christmas).
+Not sure what the New Year does to folks.
+I think it might have to do with the fact that they mortgaged their homes to pay for Christmas.
+Still, New Year Financial Resolutions seem to be particularly difficult to live up to.
+It is especially hard if you have already put yourself in the hole with Christmas.

 Some examples of personal finance resolutions might be the following:

 - I resolve to not spend as much next Christmas: this one sounds great and wonderful, however, how can you decide if you have succeeded?
 First, you need to figure out how much you spent on the past Christmas, which is not as easy as you might think, but it’s not impossible (especially if you kept your receipts).
 Then you need to figure out how much you still owe, and figure out how you are paying that off (say pay off all of it by April?).
 Then you need to make a plan on how to save enough money to pay for your cheaper Christmas this coming year and how you might do it.
 This is a very complicated resolution, maybe you should resolve to Pay off Christmas by March?